Eligibility and admission criteria

 P. O. Box 15200

-If you deliver your documents by hand (please, make an appointment beforehand) or use courier services,
+If you deliver your documents (degree certificates and transcripts of records) by using courier services,

 please use the following address: